KimchiPotri/PREM-GAD-Reproduction/README.md

 ##  Dataset Sources and Anomaly Injection

 The additional dataset used in my extended experiments (BlogCatalog) was obtained from a public GitHub repository referenced in a related work.
 Since the original dataset does not contain ground-truth anomaly labels, I follow the anomaly injection strategy described in:

 Ding et al., 2019 — “Deep Anomaly Detection on Attributed Networks” (SDM 2019)

 This procedure injects approximately 300 synthetic anomalies into the graph, consisting of:

-Attributive anomalies: replacing node features with those from distant nodes Structural anomalies: rewiring selected nodes into fully connected subgraphs
+&nbsp;&nbsp;&nbsp;&nbsp;•Attributive anomalies: replacing node features with those from distant nodes &nbsp;&nbsp;&nbsp;&nbsp;•Structural anomalies: rewiring selected nodes into fully connected subgraphs

 ##  Running Experiments on New Datasets